Updated: 7th February 2021

 “The honeycomb conjecture states that a regular hexagonal grid or honeycomb is the best way to divide a surface into regions of equal area with the least total perimeter.”

-If you are scientifically and mathematically minded, you can take a look at the paper he produced here (opens a new window).
+If you are scientifically and mathematically minded, you can take a look at the scientific paper.

 Wacky Fact!